Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 After deglaciation, isostatic readjustment may occur, and these compressed, lowered areas may readjust and bounce back upwards, now being under no additional pressure.

-> [REVIEW] Admin note: this must be fact checked and reviewed to ensure clarity and precision!
+> [REVIEW] Editor tbd note: this must be fact checked and reviewed to ensure clarity and precision!

 ## Glacial depositional landforms